 2. Restricted Availability

 In 2014 only 7.3% of Americans had access to health insurance

-The situation hasn’t improved much, even though we have moved towards mandatory insurance.
-To be universal, healthcare must be available across all geographic, demographic, and socioeconomic spectrums, making it universally accessible.
+The situation hasn't improved much, even though we have moved towards mandatory insurance.
+Healthcare must be available across all geographic, demographic, and socioeconomic spectrums, making it universally accessible be universal.

 3. Limited Distribution

-Though the USA spends $8,508 per person, the quality is care is not evenly distributed across all areas and communities.
+Though the USA spends $8,508 per person, care quality is not evenly distributed across all areas and communities.
 It has to follow the defined standard of care and use its practical healthcare delivery resource to offer the same quality of care in metropolitan areas in regions such as the Indian reservation.

 4. Lacks Universal Standard

-We have to develop a universal standard of healthcare based on technological, medical science, and strategic advances.
+We must develop a universal healthcare standard based on technological, medical science, and strategic advances.
 It should not be based on financial or socioeconomic conditions- it has to be developed based on medical advancement and success rate.

 5. Not Universally Accessible

 Let us not confuse availability with accessibility- you can have a world-class hospital, but patients may not be able to access it due to unnecessary processes and other restrictions.